Hieromon/AutoConnect/mkdocs/achandling.md

 }
 ```

 The above example handles in the handler for the values of a custom web page.
-An [AutoConnect::on](api.md#on) function registers a handler for the AutoConnectAux page of the specified uri and can also specify when the handler is called.
+An [AutoConnect::on](api.md#on) function registers a handler for the AutoConnectAux page of the specified uri.
 The argument of the custom Web page handler is an AutoConnectAux of the page itself and the [PageArgument](https://github.com/Hieromon/PageBuilder#arguments-of-invoked-user-function) object.

 To retrieve the values entered in a custom Web page you need to access the AutoConnectElement of the page that caused the request to this page and to do this, you use the [AutoConnect::where](api.md#where) function.
 The `AutoConnect::where` function returns a pointer to the AutoConnectAux object of the custom Web page that caused the HTTP request.